mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

-## An Overview of some Game Coding Tools
+## An Overview of Game Coding Tools

 In this section I outline the key features of selected game making tools.
 Some game making tools for beginners use a GUI to abstract away the detail of the underlying code complexity.
 While those may be useful to learn game design without coding, in this section I only include tools that allow users to code the game directly.